Aryetis/Obenkyobo/DevReadme.md

 ## Setting up the Ereader

-Setup a fixed IP address for it and use it in <a href="https://github.com/Rain92/kobo-qt-setup-scripts">kobo-qt-setup-scripts</a>  deploy_script.sh if you go this route instead of using QtCreator
+I'm assuming that you already have some sort of "App launcher" installed on your ereader, be it <a href="https://www.mobileread.com/forums/showthread.php?t=274231">KFMon</a> or <a href="https://www.mobileread.com/forums/showthread.php?t=329525">NickelMenu</a> and are familiar on how to add entries for them.
+Please note that <a href="src/branch/master/Src/Obenkyobo/OtherFiles/packager.sh">Packager.sh</a> should take care of this for you.
+If you intend to reuse this repository as a template for your project you will have to change packager.sh's entries.

+You ll want to setup a fixed IP address for sure it.
+Be it to be used with <a href="https://github.com/Rain92/kobo-qt-setup-scripts">kobo-qt-setup-scripts</a>'s deploy_script.sh, or to register your device properly within QtCreator's "run devices"

-Ereader is rebooting upon Deployment ?
-Probably because kfmon/nm is scanning for the freshly installed/deployed stuff and reboots the device to update its nickelMenu entry.
-You should probably setup only select INSTALLS += target , when working daily
+Is your Ereader rebooting upon Deployment ?
+That's probably because kfmon/nm is scanning for the freshly installed/deployed stuff and reboots the device to update its nickelMenu entry.
+You should probably select "INSTALLS += target" in Obenkyobo.pro when working daily.
+That way it won't resend them everytime.

-Please note that the wifi indicator on your kobo can sometimes lie to you.
+Note that the wifi indicator on your kobo can sometimes lie to you.
 To work around this you can either :
 - Turn on developer mode on the kobo by searching for a book named `devmodeon`, then force the wifi to stay on during dev session : Plus->Parameters->Technical informations->Developer options->force Wifi ON.
 - Simply tap the wifi signal icon and keep its wifi list widget open, this should work 99% of the time.

 Install <a href="https://www.mobileread.com/forums/showthread.php?t=254214">Niluje's kobo stuff</a> package to get various programs running on the kobo such as :
-- `dropbear` ssh server (connect with root and empty password)
+- `dropbear` ssh server (connect with root and empty password, yes empty password So just in case, you should probably set one up or keep your wifi turned off.
+You ve been warned.)
 - `nano`, `gdb`, `strace`
 - `fbgrab picture.png` to take screenshots
+= `rsync`, `sftp`
 - etc
-(Please note that there is no password on the ssh server for root's account.
-So just in case, you should probably set one up or keep your wifi turned off.
-You ve been warned. )

 ## Miscellaneous